DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-The anomaly graph calls out when an underlying metric is behaving unlike it has in the past by leveraged past trends.
-There may be issues when using the anomaly function on a new metric, as prompted by the warning we see on our new dashboard.
+The anomaly graph calls out when an underlying metric is behaving unlike it has in the past by leveraging historical trends.
+There may be issues when using the anomaly function on a new metric, as prompted by the warning we see on our new dashboard (in our screenshot directly above).

 # Monitoring Data